 Andrew adds that for Blair, the information he accesses through his mobile while using international roaming allows him to make the best decisions while meeting international suppliers.

-“When Peter’s travelling overseas he’s normally dealing and talking with prospective overseas customers.
+“When Peter’s travelling overseas he’s normally dealing and talking with prospective overseas customers," Janine says.

 - Make sure it’s got the tick.
 For businesses in regional and rural areas, ensuring your phone is Blue Tick certified can help get great coverage

 - Different devices for different uses.
-For Janine, a tablet is more effective when she’s speaking with customers.
-For Andrew, who works from home once or twice a week, the mobile is his lifeline
+For some, a tablet is more effective when speaking with customers.
+For others who work from home once or twice a week, the mobile is essential.